iavofficial/audi_poc/task 3/README.md

 ```bash
 kubectl apply -f manifests/rdsinstance_crd.yaml
 ```
+Note: DB requirements are defined in the `rdsinstance_crd.yaml` file, properties of which can be further adjusted/customized.

 ### 2. Configure RBAC Permissions for the operator
+- We use `ClusterRole` to grant permission to manage RDSInstance resources and K8s secrets across namespaces.
+- We use `ClusterRoleBinding` to tie the `ClusterRole` to operators SA, configured in the default namespace.
+#### Apply the RBAC Config for the operator
 ```bash
 kubectl apply -f manifests/rds_operator_rbac.yaml
 ```